szieke/embLua/README.md

 #### Memory management
 embLua can be configured to use the build in memory management functions (embLua/lua/helper/luaHeap.c) or to use project specific memory functions.
 To configure the memory management following defines are used:

-- LUA_HEAP_SIZE: The heap size if the build in memory management shall be used
+- DONT_USE_LUA_HEAP_MANAGEMENT_FUNCTIONS: If the standard memory management functions shall be used then this define must be set, if it is not set then the memory functions in lus/helper/luaHeap.c are used
-- LUA_MEM_ENTER_CRITICAL_SECTION and LUA_MEM_LEAVE_CRITICAL_SECTION: These defines are used protect the memory management calls if several Lua instance in different tasks are created
+- LUA_HEAP_SIZE: The heap size if the standard memory management shall not be used (DONT_USE_LUA_HEAP_MANAGEMENT_FUNCTIONS is not defined)
-- DONT_USE_LUA_HEAP_MANAGEMENT_FUNCTIONS: If the build in memory function shall not be used then this define must be set.
+- LUA_MEM_ENTER_CRITICAL_SECTION and LUA_MEM_LEAVE_CRITICAL_SECTION: These defines are used to protect the memory management calls if several Lua instances in different tasks are created (only neded if DONT_USE_LUA_HEAP_MANAGEMENT_FUNCTIONS is not defined)
 - luaMallocFunction(size) and luaFreeFunction(pointer): These defines must be set if the build in memory management shall not be used (*DONT_USE_LUA_HEAP_MANAGEMENT_FUNCTIONS*)

 #### Other configuration options